 Comprising 197 components, the movement stores enough to work for as long as 60 hours after being wholly wound.

-While many skeleton watches often offer “see-through” design that lets one see the bare skin of its owner’s wrist, this model has the empty space filled with wooden details that remind us of wood-panels on expensive yachts.
+While many skeleton watches often offer a “see-through” design that lets one see the bare skin of its owner’s wrist, this model has the empty space filled with wooden details that remind us of wood panels on expensive yachts.